victorsteven/Forum-App-Go-Backend/README.md

   - Create a docker-compose.yml file in the root directory
   - Copy the content of the file: example.docker-compose.prod.yml (for production only)

-  > In the root directory, run the command
+  In the root directory, run the command:
   ```shell
   $ docker-compose up --build
   ```
   - Use `http://localhost:8888` as base url for endpoints

 ## Tests